jeffclough/handy-legacy/pylib/RE.md

 re_name=re.compile(r'name:\s+(?P<name>([!,]+)\s*,\s*(.*))')
 ```

-so you can use groupdict() to get the value of "name".
+so you can use the match object's groupdict() method to get the value of
+the "name" group.

 It turns out having a few of these RE extensions predefined for your
 code can be a handy little step-saver that also tends to increase its